Bondage Rope Tying 101

 4. Missing the Nuances

-Successful bondage isn’t solely about the technicality of tying knots but also understanding the subtleties involved.
-Pay close attention to how instructors handle the rope, and take note of the techniques used in guiding it around a partner safely.
+Successful bondage isn’t solely about the technicality of tying knots but also about understanding the subtleties involved.
+Pay close attention to how instructors handle the rope and note the techniques to safely guide it around a partner.

 This includes subtle movements, such as reaching underneath with precision, which might initially not seem significant but enhance safety and smoothness.